 Over the BackBlock is ideal for spinal pain relief

-Shown below are some of the exercises for scoliosis pain relief featured in Sarah's 35 minute video.
+Shown above are some of the exercises for scoliosis pain relief featured in Sarah's 35 minute video.
 Self treatment of scoliosis should start with watching this video.
-It makes such a difference to the outcome to be confident in what you're doing.
+It makes such a difference to be confident in what you're doing.